tucats/gopackages/compiler/README.md

 source files within that directory area read and processed as part of one package.

+## @error
+You can generate a runtime error by adding in a `@error` directive, which is followed by a string expression that is used to formulate the error message text.

+    v = "unknonwn"
+    @error "unrecognized value: " + v

+This will result in a runtime error being generated with the error text "unrecognized value: unknown".
+This error can be intercepted in a try/catch block if desired.

 ## @template
 You can store away a named Go template as inline code.
 The template can reference any other templates defined.